lookit/lookit-docs/docs/source/researchers-manage-consent.rst

 Managing consent rulings
 ==============================

-From your study detail page, click 'View Responses' and you will be taken to the 'Consent manager' view.
+From your study detail page, click 'Review Consent' and you will be taken to the 'Consent manager' view.

 .. image:: _static/img/consent_manager.png
     :alt: Consent manager image